 The double-sided format overlaps at Golden Gate Park, plus close-ups of Downtown (from Civic Center to AT&T Park and Fishermans Wharf), Golden Gate Park, Buena Vista Park, and Fort Point.

-Whether your goal is to Cover the Waterfront, Climb every Mountain, or Leave your Heart in San Francisco, this is the map you need.
+Whether your goal is to Cover the Waterfront, Climb every Mountain, or Leave your Heart, this is the map you need.